SheepTester/sheeptester.github.io/reform/v1/README.md

 #### Output controls

-Custom sources do not need to produce values, but producing an `OutputProvider` instance is recommended to populate output controls.
+Custom sources do not need to produce values, but producing an `Out` instance is recommended to populate output controls.
 If the referenced element has an ancestor `.reform:io` (or itself has the class `.reform:io`), it will try finding a `.output-controls` to add as a dependency to the custom source.
 If the custom source produces an unsupported type, it is safely ignored by output controls.